-The threat of World War One pushed Government finance and the banking system into a short and medium term, then a longer run ongoing embarrassment of unprecedented high national debt (measured as a ratio to national income) overseen by both The Treasury and The Bank together.
-This crisis arguably pre-dates major world wars, and began by when half of world trade by value was financed by British banks and when as a consequence the circulation of international payments became less liquid i.e. dried up.
-In response to this crisis, John Maynard Keynes (renowned economist), persuaded Chancellor Lloyd George to use the Bank of England's gold reserves to support banks.
-This ended the immediate crisis.
-Keynes stayed on as adviser to the Treasury until 1919.
-The war of 1914-18 saw National Debt rise from £650 million to £7,500 million by 1919.
+The threat of World War One pushed Government finance a medium term, then a longer run ongoing embarrassment of un as a ratio to national income) overseen by both The Treasury as pre-dates major world wars, and began by when half of worl banks and when as a consequence the circulation of internatio up.
+In response to this crisis, John Maynard Keynes (renowned George to use the Bank of England's gold reserves to suppor Keynes stayed on as adviser to the Treasury until 1919.
+The wa £650 million to £7,500 million by 1919.

-The Treasury developed new expertise in foreign exchange, currency, credit and price control skills in the management of the post-war economy.
-The long slump of the 1930s Great Recession necessitated the restructuring of the economy, first by Command Economy necessitated by World War, then following World War II when the National Debt stood at £21 billions by 1945, or 219% ratio to GDP, emphasis on peacetime planning to avoid the slump after WWI when agricultural market prices collapsed.
-With better international financial relations following 1944 Bretton Woods and the USA's Marshall Plan and other plans and focus on growing and trading out of debt while also de-colonising and honouring intra-Empire debt such as owed to India.
-The 1950s and early 1960s saw an increase in authority delegated to departments to spend within predetermined totals. with awareness of the net costs after tax generated and recovered (a practise stopped after 1979) and national industrial planning (abolished in the 1980s) and a system for fiscal transfers between rich and poor regions (much simplified and abolished in much of its refinements), through high inflation years the 1970s and 1980s (triggered by Middle-East oil wars) led to the rise the national debt (in nominal terms) from about 64% GDP ratio down to £36 billions in 1972 or 49% GDP ratio, then to £197 billion in 1987 or 39% ratio, followed by £419bn or 41% ratio by 1998.
-Although figures for the national debt are rising after inflation they fell as GDP % ratios from a peak of about 250% of GDP at the end of World War II to 1/6 that by century end.
-The decision in 1997 to transfer monetary policy setting responsibility to the Bank of England, alongside maintaining responsibility for financial system stability while relegating-out operational banking risk management, oversight and rule-enforcement, to the new Financial Services Authority while the Treasury retained control of fiscal policy led to the creation of the United Kingdom Debt Management Office (DMO) as an executive agency of the Treasury.
-Since April 1998, gilts have been issued by the DMO.
-Other than gilts (and Treasury bills, see below) the National Debt also includes the liabilities of National Savings & Investments and other public sector debt and foreign currency.
-In 2010, in a similar policy innovation, the Office of Budget Responsibility was created to be an authority on macro-economic forecasting by and for Government departments.
+The Treasury developed new expertise in foreign exchange, cu management of the post-war economy.
+The long slump of th restructuring of the economy, first by Command Economy n World War II when the National Debt stood at £21 billions by peacetime planning to avoid the slump after WWI when agricu international financial relations following 1944 Bretton Wood plans and focus on growing and trading out of debt while also debt such as owed to India.
+The 1950s and early 1960s sa departments to spend within predetermined totals. with awaren recovered (a practise stopped after 1979) and national industri system for fiscal transfers between rich and poor regions (muc refinements), through high inflation years the 1970s and 1980s the rise the national debt (in nominal terms) from about 64% ( 49% GDP ratio, then to £197 billion in 1987 or 39% ratio, for Although figures for the national debt are rising after inflation about 250% of GDP at the end of World War II to 1/6 that transfer monetary policy setting responsibility to the Ba responsibility for financial system stability while relegating-c oversight and rule-enforcement, to the new Financial Service control of fiscal policy led to the creation of the United Kingdo executive agency of the Treasury.
+Since April 1998, gilts have (and Treasury bills, see below) the National Debt also inclu Investments and other public sector debt and foreign currency.
+Office of Budget Responsibility was created to be an authority Government departments.